Trump endorses challenger against Georgia elections chief | Politics

-Former President Donald Trump on Monday endorsed a conservative Georgia congressman in his bid to unseat the Republican secretary of state who refused to help overturn the November election results.
+Former President Donald Trump has endorsed a conservative Georgia congressman in his bid to unseat the Republican secretary of state who refused to help overturn the November election results.

-The former president has made clear his intentions to target Raffensperger and Kemp, also a Republican, for their parts in ratifying Biden's victory.
+Trump has long made clear his intentions to target Raffensperger and Gov. Brian Kemp, also a Republican, for their part in ratifying Biden's victory.

-“I'll be here in a year in a half campaigning against your governor and your crazy secretary of state,” Trump said at a Georgia rally on January 4, the eve of two Senate runoffs that Democrats swept to win control of the chamber.
+''I'll be here in a year-and-a-half campaigning against your governor and your crazy secretary of state,'' Trump said at a Georgia rally on January 4, the eve of the two US Senate runoffs that Democrats swept to win control of the chamber.

 Both Kemp and Raffensperger have said they were simply following the state's election law and fulfilling their required duties.